Myzteziz Jr.

-Carlos Leonel Ramírez Carmona (born August 2, 1993), better known by his ring name Myzteziz Jr., is a Mexican luchador enmascarado, or masked professional wrestler, previously known by the ring name Angelikal.
-He is signed to Lucha Libre AAA Worldwide, where he is the former AAA World Trios Champion.
+Carlos Leonel Ramírez Carmona (born August 2, 1993), better known by his ring name Myzteziz Jr., is a Mexican professional wrestler, previously known by the ring name Angelikal.
+He is signed to Lucha Libre AAA Worldwide and WWE, where he is the former AAA World Trios Champion.

-He is a fourth-generation wrestler, grandnephew of El Húngaro and Tony Arellano, son of Apóstol Jr., older brother of Komander and Flamita and cousin of Bandido, Gravity and Magia Blanca.
-Originally his real name was not a matter of public record as is often the case with masked wrestlers in Mexico, however due to a possible kidnapping crime in which he is being implicated, he ended up having his real identity exposed by his ex-wife and mother of their son (who was supposedly kidnapped by Myzteziz Jr.).
+A cousin of Bandido, Gravity and Magia Blanca, originally his real name was not a matter of public record as is often the case with masked wrestlers in Mexico.
+However due to a possible kidnapping crime in which he is being implicated, he ended up having his real identity exposed by his ex-wife and mother of their son (who was supposedly kidnapped by Myzteziz Jr.).

 Professional wrestling career

 In 2012, Angelikal made his debut on the independent circuit teaming with Crossfire and Stukita being defeated by Dark Side and the Toxic Couple (Epidemic and Heavy Boy).